-"Version 70" basicCommit: aMessage to: branchName commit parents self assert: modManager hasModifications. modManager processBlobs.
-"Version 80" basicCommit: aMessage to: branchName commit parents modManager hasModifications ifFalse: [ ]. modManager processBlobs. revision ifNotNil: [ parents add: revision ]. revision ifNotNil: [ parents add: (repository objectWithSignature: revision signature) ] revision := commit. revision := repository objectWithSignature: commit signature.
+"Version 70" "Version 80" basicCommit: aMessage to: branchName commit parents self assert: modManager hasModifications. modManager processBlobs. basicCommit: aMessage to: branchName commit parents modManager hasModifications ifFalse: []. modManager processBlobs. revision ifNotNil: [parents add: revision]. revision ifNotNil: [parents add: (repository objectWithSignature: revision signature)] revision := commit. revision := repository objectWithSignature: commit signature.

 Of the two modifications, the addition of the signature when committing is responsible of the slowdown.
 To confirm our findings, we contacted the author of GitFS to determine whether he agreed on our findings; he answered positively.
+This additional example further illustrates the efficiency of the behavioral evolution blueprint to track down the cause of a speedup or a slowdown.

 Summary.
-We propose the Behavioral evolution blueprint as an effective and intuitive visualization that complements Structural distribution blueprint and Behavioral distribution blueprint, two visualizations of a unique profile snapshot.
+Behavioral evolution blueprint is proposed as an effective and intuitive visualization that complements Structural distribution blueprint and Behavioral distribution blueprint, two visualizations of a unique profile snapshot.
 This third blueprint focuses on differencing profiles of two or more snapshots.
 A visualization always differentiates two profiles of the same application and benchmark, but for different software versions.
 Behavioral evolution blueprint helps tracking down the cause of a performance increase or decrease.